-While these techniques have been very successful for designing approximation algorithms for various problems in a variety of contexts, they are not aimed at numerical taxonomy.
+While the embedding techniques developed in References [8, 30] and related works have been very successful for designing approximation algorithms for various problems in a variety of contexts, they are not aimed at numerical taxonomy.
 Their goal is to do something for general metrics.
-However, for our tree-fitting problem, the idea is that the ground-truth is a tree, e.g., a phylogeny, and that the distances measured, despite noise and imperfection of the model, are close to the metric of the true tree.
+However, for our tree-fitting problem, the idea is that the ground truth is a tree, e.g., a phylogeny, and that the distances measured, despite noise and imperfection of the model, are close to the metric of the true tree.
 To recover an approximation to the true tree, we therefore seek a tree that compares well against the best possible fit of a tree metric.